tl-ecosystem/tleng/README.md

 - 2.0 Documentation and publication of git page

-- 2.1 Hitbox and Coordination, additional software (experimental) (simplify code, update/implement TODOs, examples) ( <- we are here)

-- 2.2 sound and camera-scene handlers, additional software full release
+- 2.2 re-structure of the engine, sound and camera-scene handlers, additional software full release ( <- we are here)

 - 2.3 Available package at PyPi.org + collisions update, particles, (AI, missions async update)

 - 2.4 Physics implementation module

-- 2.5 Multiplayer support
+- 2.5 Full Raycasting support

-- 2.6 Full Raycasting support
+- 2.6 Sprite stacking & voxel engine support

+- 2.7 Multiplayer support

 On every single update there will always be an example, in the example folder.